gerhardJaeger/gerhardSigtyp2022/README.md

 ### Using Conda

 Instead of installing the right versions of *python*, *R* and *ape*, you can create *conda* environment.
-Edit the `prefix` line in the *yml*-files according to your local configuration and run the command in the repository’s root directory:
+Run the command in the repository’s root directory:

 `conda env create -f sigtyp2022.yml && conda activate sigtyp2022`